Edgar Snow: China

 Snow arrived in Shanghai that summer and stayed in China for thirteen years.
 He quickly found work with the China Weekly Review, edited by J.B.
 Powell, a graduate of the Missouri School of Journalism.
 He became friends with prominent writers and intellectuals, including Soong Ching-ling, the widow of Sun Yat-sen and an advocate of reform.
 During his early years in China, he supported Chiang Kai-shek, noting that Chiang had more Harvard graduates in his cabinet than there were in Franklin Roosevelt's.

 He travelled to India in 1931 with an introduction letter to Nehru from Agnes Smedley, an American left-wing journalist living in China.
 He delivered it in Mumbai and Sarojini Naidu introduced him to her Communist sister Suhasini, who took him around to see mill workers.
 He met Gandhi in Simla, but was not impressed.
 He covered the Meerut conspiracy case trial in which three British communists were involved, and wrote three articles about India.

 He began to make an international name for himself when he became correspondent for the Saturday Evening Post and widely traveled throughout China, often on assignment for the Chinese Railway Ministry.
 He toured famine districts in Northwest China, visited what would later become the Burma Road, and reported on the Japanese invasion of Manchuria.

-In 1932 he married Helen Foster, who was working in the American Consulate until she could begin her own career in journalism.
-She and Snow hit upon the pen-name "Nym Wales" for her professional work.
-In 1933, after a honeymoon in Japan, Snow and his wife moved to Beiping, as Beijing was called at that time.
-They taught journalism part-time at Yenching University, the leading university, and studied Chinese, becoming modestly fluent.
+In 1932, he married Helen Foster, a US Consulate employee who later had a career in journalism.
+She and Snow decided upon the pen-name "Nym Wales" for her professional work.
+In 1933, after a honeymoon in Japan, Snow and his wife moved to Beijing.
+They taught journalism part-time at Yenching University, and studied Chinese, becoming modestly fluent.
 In addition to writing a book on Japanese aggression in China, Far Eastern Front, he also edited a collection of modern Chinese short stories (translated into English), Living China.
 They borrowed works on current affairs from the Yenching library and read the principal texts of Marxism.
 The couple became acquainted with student leaders of the anti-Japanese December 9th Movement.
 It was through their contacts in the underground communist network that Snow was invited to visit Mao Zedong's headquarters.